-the originating cause of skepticism is, we say, the hope of attaining quietude [$\dot{\alpha}\tau\alpha\rho\alpha\xi(\alpha)$].
-Men of talent, who were perturbed by the contradictions in things, and in doubt as to which of the alternatives they ought to accept, were led to inquire what is true in things, and what false, hoping by the settlement of this question to attain quietude [$\dot{\alpha}\tau\alpha\rho\alpha\xi(\alpha)$].
-The main basic principle of the skeptic system is that of opposing to every proposition an equal proposition; for we believe that as a consequence of this we end by ceasing to dogmatize.11
+the originating cause of skepticism is, we say, the hope of attaining quietude $[\dot{\alpha}\tau\alpha\rho\alpha\xi\dot{\alpha}]$.
+Men of talent, who were perturbed by the contradictions in things, and in doubt as to which of the alternatives they ought to accept, were led to inquire what is true in things, and what false, hoping by the settlement of this question to attain quietude $[\dot{\alpha}\tau\alpha\rho\alpha\xi\dot{\alpha}]$.
+The main basic principle of the skeptic system is that of opposing to every proposition an equal proposition; for we believe that as a consequence of this we end by ceasing to dogmatize.
+11

 This is not a simple form of relativism, and neither is it cynicism-it is a form of openness to the space of the propositional, of the possible worlding together.
-Skepticism is an optimistic position that doubts the validity of induction as a means to arrive at knowledge.12 The paradox lies in the fact that to be a true skeptic, one must believe it is possible to reach knowledge-the goal of a skeptic is thus to stop being a skeptic.
+Skepticism is an optimistic position that doubts the validity of induction as a means to arrive at knowledge.
+The paradox lies in the fact that to be a true skeptic, one must believe it is possible to reach knowledge-the goal of a skeptic is thus to stop being a skeptic.

-Pyrrho lived through the rise and fall of Alexander the Great; he traveled to Central Asia and to India with him and came back with many different knowledges and points of view.
+Pyrrho lived through the rise and fall of Alexander the Great; he traveled to Central Asia and to India with Alexander and came back with many different knowledges and points of view.
 He later also saw the civil wars of the empire, a traumatic world of disillusionment in the period after Alexander.
+Although it is impossible to link periods literally, it is useful to take a leap of the imagination and see how we are currently facing a period of instability that makes connections, disconnections, and relations between distant places.
+And in our turbulent times, skepticism again provides an opportunity.